DxCx/meteor-graphql-rxjs/README.md

   - Server Side:

-    Server side needs to be initialized by just providing a schema:
+    Server side needs to be initialized by just providing a schema and a context:

     ```typescript
     import { runGraphQLServer } from 'meteor-graphql-rxjs';